I’m 43,000 words into my 50,000 word planned novel and it’s time to take a break while relatives visit.

 But you never know.

-And that’s why taking a break can be the very best strategy when you reach the end of a novel.
+And that’s why taking a break can be the very best strategy while writing a novel.
+Click to Tweet

 By the way, how should the story end? :-)